How to Talk to Your Adult Child About Senior Living

 Yet, more than ninety percent of those surveyed in a study by Genworth Financial haven’t talked about critical long-term care issues, including senior living arrangements, with their spouse or adult children.

 Now is the time to talk with your family about your desire to live independently.
 These tips can help you navigate the conversation successfully and help your family talk about the future – free of stress and frustration.
+Talking with a Long-Term Care Consulting firm may also be extremely helpful in planning your future needs as a senior.

 Follow the 40/70 Rule